feature-image

 USA Today via Reuters

-If there’s one thing Warren Sapp is known for besides his HOF NFL career, it is his unwavering support for his alma mater, the Miami Hurricanes.
-The former NFL star has been a longtime Hurricanes supporter.
-And his impact goes beyond just cheering from the sidelines.
-Ask Miami defensive end Rueben Bain Jr., and he will tell you Sapp is one of the alumni actively helping uplift the program.
+The Tampa Bay Buccaneers selected Warren Sapp with the 12th overall pick in the NFL Draft, where he ultimately won a Super Bowl ring with the team.
+But for Warren, his unwavering support for his alma mater, the Miami Hurricanes, matters the most.
+Sapp has been a longtime Hurricanes supporter, and if you ask Miami defensive end Rueben Bain Jr., he will tell you Sapp is one of the alumni actively helping build the program.

 “Pretty often,” Bain Jr. said when asked how frequently Miami alumni stay connected with the program and continue uplifting it.
 “I’ll be speaking to Ray Lewis, here and there, Vince Wilfork, Warren Sapp.
 I mean, it seemed like they really care about this school.
 That’s what you really need is your alumni is to be deeply rooted into your players.”